Hawthorn Ridge Redoubt: Analysis

 The detonation of the Hawthorn Ridge mine, ten minutes before the general attack commenced, was not considered to be the main cause of the lack of surprise on 1 July.
 Lanes had been cut through the British wire, bridges had been placed over rear trenches several days earlier and a bombardment had been fired at 5:00 a.m. each morning for a week.
 Zero Day was not known to the Germans but the imminence of the expected attack was made evident by the springing of the mine.
 The lifting of the heavy artillery bombardment made it safe for the Germans to emerge and occupy the front defences, despite the surface destruction caused by the preliminary bombardment and the cutting of much of the wire.
 The Hawthorn Ridge sector was not attacked again until 13 November, during the Battle of the Ancre.
 For this attack another mine was laid beneath Hawthorn Ridge, this time containing 30000 lb of explosives and Hawthorn Ridge as well as Beaumont-Hamel were captured.

 The 51st Division had to cross 250 yd of no man's land, obscured by fog and supported by tanks, a creeping barrage and a machine-gun barrage, which caught German infantry in the open;the Highlanders took 2,000 prisoners.
 An analysis by the German 1st Army headquarters concluded that the positions were lost because of weeks of bombardment, part of which was from the flank and rear of the position, although the original deep-mined dug-outs survived.
 The British fired a hurricane bombardment each morning to lull the defenders with familiarity and the attack began in the morning after a short period of drumfire.
 Fog reduced the effect of the German counter-barrage and the front-line infantry were left to repulse the first attack.
 The 12th Division was severely criticised and the number of recruits in the division from Polish Upper Silesia was blamed on its poor performance.
 Troops had been slow to emerge from cover and were overrun, no initiative being shown by unit leaders or the divisional command, which failed to act until the 1st Army headquarters intervened.

+Commemoration

+In early 2018, after discussions between the landowners and the prospective members of the Franco–British Hawthorn Ridge Association, it was agreed that the ground comprising the craters and the path up to and around them would be sold to the local area of Albert, agreed to by the Mayor.
+In turn the Association would lease the land for a 99 year period for the nominal fee of €1.
+A multi-disciplinary research team then conducted three field seasons of research between 2018 and 2020 using UAV drones, surface Lidar, near-surface geophysics and archaeology to investigate the redoubt which was published in 2024.